What are databases?

 Types of data structures

-Table structures are relational database structures that organize data into rows and columns—rows contain entities while columns contain entity attributes.
-Wide tables, or wide column stores, use sparse columns with empty attributes to greatly increase the total number of columns that you can have in the table.
+Table structures are relational database structures that organise data into rows and columns—rows contain entities while columns contain entity attributes.
+Wide tables or wide column stores, use sparse columns with empty attributes to greatly increase the total number of columns that you can have in the table.
 Because some spaces are empty, wide tables are an example of a non-relational database structure.

-Tree structures organize elements into a hierarchical database of nodes in parent–child relationships that stem from one root node.
+Tree structures organise elements into a hierarchical database of nodes in parent–child relationships that stem from one root node.

-Graph structures organize elements into a non-hierarchical network of nodes with complex relationships to each other.
+Graph structures organise elements into a non-hierarchical network of nodes with complex relationships to each other.

 Hash-based structures map keys to values using hash functions that associate related data by assigning indices to hash tables.

-Document-oriented databases organize quantities of information about an entity into a single object (the document), which is separate from other objects.
-Objects do not need to be mapped in relation to each other, and a single can be edited without impacting other objects.
+Document-oriented databases organise quantities of information about an entity into a single object (the document), which is separate from other objects.
+Objects do not need to be mapped in relation to each other and a single can be edited without impacting other objects.

 Non-relational databases, store unstructured or semi-structured data.
 They don't use tables with columns and rows the way that relational databases do.
-Instead, they use a storage model that's optimized for the specific requirements of the type of data being stored.
-Non-relational databases allow for larger sets of distributed data to be accessed, updated, and analyzed quickly.
+Instead, they use a storage model that is optimised for the specific requirements of the type of data being stored.
+Non-relational databases allow for larger sets of distributed data to be accessed, updated and analysed quickly.

 Some non-relational databases are referred to as NoSQL databases.
 NoSQL refers to data stores that use no SQL or not only SQL for queries.
 Instead, NoSQL databases use other programming languages and constructs to query the data.
 Many NoSQL databases do support SQL-compatible queries, but the way that they execute these queries is usually different from the way a traditional relational database would execute the same SQL query.

 One type of non-relational database—an object database—uses object-oriented programming.
-Objects are encoded with a state (factual data) that's stored in a field or variable and a behavior that's displayed through a method or function.
+Objects are encoded with a state (factual data) that is stored in a field or variable and a behaviour that is displayed through a method or function.
 Objects can be held in persistent storage forever and read and mapped directly without an API or tool, which yields faster access to data and better performance.
-However, object databases aren't as popular as other database types and can be challenging to support.
+However, object databases are not as popular as other database types and can be challenging to support.

 In-memory databases and caches

-Non-relational databases drive online personalization which has become so prevalent that you might not even notice it.
-If you book a flight through a travel website, you'll also see options to book hotels and rental cars.
-The website's database contains a wealth of unstructured information—your flight details, travel preferences, previous car or hotel bookings— that are used to serve you with personalized suggestions to save you time, money, or effort.
+Non-relational databases drive online personalisation which has become so prevalent that you might not even notice it.
+If you book a flight through a travel website, you will also see options to book hotels and rental cars.
+The website's database contains a wealth of unstructured information—your flight details, travel preferences, previous car or hotel bookings— that are used to serve you with personalised suggestions to save you time, money or effort.
 In-memory databases, likewise, are used as a session store to efficiently hold temporary user data, such as search preferences or shopping cart, while using the application.

-When organizations want to draw insights from their own data, relational databases help them manage their analytics.
-A technology help desk, for example, might track customer issues in a variety of dimensions including issue type, time to resolve the issue, and customer satisfaction.
-A relational database using a table structure organizes customer issue data using just two dimensions at a time—but with an online analytical processing system, the help desk can look at more than one table at a time, allowing for multidimensional analysis to process large amounts of data at high speeds.
+When organisations want to draw insights from their own data, relational databases help them manage their analytics.
+A technology help desk, for example, might track customer issues in a variety of dimensions including issue type, time to resolve the issue and customer satisfaction.
+A relational database using a table structure organises customer issue data using just two dimensions at a time—but with an online analytical processing system, the help desk can look at more than one table at a time, allowing for multidimensional analysis to process large amounts of data at high speeds.

 Database management systems

-Database administrators use database management systems (DBMS) to control data—especially when they're working with big data.
-Big data refers to large volumes of structured and unstructured data that's often received by the system in real time or almost real time.
-A DBMS also helps to manage data that's used across multiple applications, or data that resides in multiple locations.
+Database administrators use database management systems (DBMS) to control data—especially when they are working with big data.
+Big data refers to large volumes of structured and unstructured data that is often received by the system in real time or almost real time.
+A DBMS also helps to manage data that is used across multiple applications or data that resides in multiple locations.

-Different management systems offer different levels of organization, scalability, and application.
-In addition to the type of data that you want to organize and how you want to access it, the DBMS that you use also depends on where your data resides, the type of architecture that your database uses, and how you plan to scale.
+Different management systems offer different levels of organisation, scalability and application.
+In addition to the type of data that you want to organise and how you want to access it, the DBMS that you use also depends on where your data resides, the type of architecture that your database uses and how you plan to scale.

 In on-premises databases, data resides on private onsite hardware (often called a private cloud).
 To add data capacity, database administers need to either ensure that the onsite servers have enough space available or expand their infrastructure with new hardware to create space.

-In cloud-based databases, structured or unstructured data resides on a private, public, or hybrid cloud computing platform (i.e. a platform that combines private and public cloud storage).
-Because cloud databases are designed for a virtualized environment, they're both highly scalable and available.
+In cloud-based databases, structured or unstructured data resides on a private, public or hybrid cloud computing platform (i.e. a platform that combines private and public cloud storage).
+Because cloud databases are designed for a virtualised environment, they are both highly scalable and available.
 They also help to lower costs, because you don't need to buy as much hardware and you pay only for the storage that you use.

-Is your database architecture centralized, distributed, or federated?
+Is your database architecture centralised, distributed or federated?

-In a centralized database, all of the data resides in one system, in one place.
+In a centralised database, all of the data resides in one system, in one place.
 This one system is the access point for all users.

 A distributed database can span both relational and non-relational database types.
 In distributed databases, the data is stored across multiple physical locations, either on multiple on-premises computers or dispersed across a network of interconnected computers.

 In a federated database, several distinct databases that run on independent servers are unified into one large object.
-A blockchain is a type of federated database that's used to securely manage financial ledgers and other transaction records.
+A blockchain is a type of federated database that is used to securely manage financial ledgers and other transaction records.